 There is a huge range of careers in the property business in which you can choose to specialise.
 Or become a generalist.
 Examples include:

-You can also apply for jobs in related areas for example insurance or finance companies, government organisations, local and regional authorities or shopping centres.
+You can also apply for jobs in related areas such as insurance or finance companies, government organisations, local and regional authorities or shopping centres.

 Depending on ultimate choice of careers, the Royal Institute of Chartered Surveyors, the Property Institute of New Zealand and the Real Estate Institute of New Zealand are the professional organisations that you are most likely to join as a graduate of this programme.
 Each body is closely involved with the development of Massey's courses.
 Both institutes actively encourage students to get involved in the affairs of the local branch and, upon graduation, to become members of one or more of these organisations.